 After the rally, she told Truthout she hopes that Representative Speier’s delegation will hold Vanessa’s entire chain of command accountable and will “find out and show the world that [the base’s] lack of safety and respect” is killing its soldiers, and that its leadership is “toxic.”

-In addition to the forthcoming congressional delegation and investigation, the Government Accountability Office (GAO) accepted a request late last month to look at the implementation and effectiveness of the Army’s Sexual Harassment/Assault Response and Prevention program.
+In addition to the forthcoming congressional delegation and investigation, the Government Accountability Office (GAO) accepted a request late last month to examine the implementation and effectiveness of the Army’s Sexual Harassment/Assault Response and Prevention program.

-The GAO has yet to respond to requests from Representative Speier and other lawmakers, however, asking for a review of the Army’s missing persons policy, which has also come under scrutiny after Guillén’s disappearance and that of two other soldiers from Fort Hood over the past year.
+The GAO has yet to respond to requests from Representative Speier and other lawmakers, however, asking for a review of the Army’s missing persons policy, which has also faced public scrutiny after Guillén and two other Fort Hood soldiers’ disappearances over the past year.

-Last month, Sgt.
-Elder Fernandes went missing from the base and was found dead eight days later about 30 miles east of the base in Temple, Texas.
-Before his disappearance, Fernandes had filed a report of abusive sexual contact.
+According to Stripes, Sgt.
+Elder Fernandes was found dead last month about 30 miles east of the base in Temple, Texas, after going missing eight days earlier.
+Fernandes had filed a report of abusive sexual contact prior to his disappearance.
 Meanwhile, the Killeen Police Department is investigating the death of Pvt.
 Gregory Wedel-Morales, whose remains were found in Killeen in June after going missing in August 2019.

 There have been at least 28 deaths this year among the post’s 36,500 soldiers, according to data obtained by the Associated Press from Fort Hood officials.
-Base officials reported 23 deaths in July that allegedly include seven off-duty accidents, seven suicides, one combat-related death, four homicides, two by natural causes, one that is still undetermined, and one drowning.
+Base officials reported 23 deaths in July that allegedly include “seven off-duty accidents; seven suicides; one combat-related death; four homicides, one of which was on the base; two of natural causes; one that was undetermined pending an autopsy; and one drowning.”

 Military families and activists are calling for the base to be temporarily shut down until the congressional investigation is completed.